tlhackque/wp_url-info/readme.txt

        prefix="<br />"      HTML to insert before value suffix=''            HTML to insert after value
-       timezone=(from php.ini) Timezone used to display dates text contains a link referencing the URL of a remote resource to be queried
+       timezone=(from php.ini) Timezone used to display dates text contains a WordPress link referencing the URL of a remote resource to be queried This will be something like <a href="...">label</a>.
+The URL is extracted from the href.

 The shortcode returns the text, followed by (for each item requested) the prefix, value, and suffix.